Pan Seared Scallops with Pea Puree

 Prepare the pan, which should be big enough to fit all your scallops comfortably.

-Set the heat to medium high, and give the pan a nice swirl of olive oil.
+Set the heat to medium-high, and give the pan a nice swirl of olive oil.
 Place the scallops on the hot pan.
 The secret with searing scallops is….
 Leave them alone!
-3-4 minutes each side will allow for nicely browned scallops.
+3-4 minutes on each side will allow for nicely browned scallops.

 This is optional… but a delicious technique.
 Once you flip the scallops over to cook the other side, add a few pats of cold, unsalted butter.
 This gives the scallops a nice finish and golden color to the serving side.
-You can also, at the time of adding butter, consider incorporating a fresh herb or spice.
+You can also, at the time adding butter, consider incorporating a fresh herb or spice.
 My favorite spice with scallops is ground coriander.

 Place the scallops on a plate, buttered side up, with the pea puree.
-You can serve the scallops on the puree or serve over.
-Your preference.
-I placed the scallops on the puree, with a bit of mint sprinkled on top.
+You can serve the scallops on the puree or serve them over—your preference.
+I placed the scallops on the puree, with a bit of mint sprinkled.